DSSGxUK/s22_wmca/README.md

 python3 comparing_station_headroom.py
 ```

 ## Solar_PV

 The solar pv process invloves using a mix of python scripts and jupyter notebooks.
 User should see the README in the solar_pv folder for instructions on running the solar_pv process.

 ## Technical_docs

-The technical_docs contain all the technical methodology of the project.It explains the use,functionality,creation and architecture of the project.This will serve as a "How-to" guide for any user to know how the project works.
+The [technical_docs](https://github.com/DSSGxUK/s22_wmca/tree/main/technical_docs) contain all the technical methodology of the project.
+It explains the use, functionality, creation and architecture of the project.
+This will serve as a "How-to" guide for any user to know how the project works.